top of page

 There can be a lot of talk about energy systems, spiritual awakening and cosmic forces moving through the body.

-For some people that language resonates deeply.
-For me, it often had the opposite effect.
+For some people that language feels meaningful.
+For me, it often made things feel more confusing than helpful.

 Rather than helping me relax into the moment, it triggered the analytical part of my brain.
 I found myself questioning what was being said, wondering what was metaphor and what was meant literally.